- Career Opportunities

 - the LGA Workers Compensation Scheme.

 These institutions deliver efficient and effective shared service arrangements for local government and are strongly supported by individual councils.
 At 30 June 2018, the institutions were managing assets valued at more than $2 billion and had a combined net worth well in excess of $100 million.

 Councils are custodians, on behalf of their communities, of infrastructure and other assets valued at $25.4 billion at 30 June 2019.
 As the result of an independent inquiry in 2005, the LGA, with the support of councils and the state government, embarked on a comprehensive Financial Sustainability Program to improve councils' long-term financial and asset management planning.

 One of the most important outcomes of the Program was a state-wide project, initiated in 2006, to help councils develop strategies, policies and tools for sustainable asset management.
 The LGA entered into an alliance with the Institute of Public Works Engineering Australia to adopt an internationally recognised approach for preparing asset management policies and plans.

-Associated projects include development of rigorous long-term financial plans, improvement of external financial reporting and strengthening of internal and external audit regimes.
+Associated projects included development of rigorous long-term financial plans, improvement of external financial reporting and strengthening of internal and external audit regimes.